 By Armen Keteyian and Michael Rey

 Terry Slone, a former employee of Gulf Stream Coach, spoke to CBS News outside of the factory in Indiana where he says the company built tens of thousands of travel trailers, part of a half a billion dollars contract with FEMA.
 As he told us in our story, he saw and smelled what he said were poor quality wood products coming into the factory on pallets and leaving the factory as cabinets and flooring in the travel trailers.
 He installed much of it himself.

-to read the Investigative Unit's story on FEMA trailers and formaldehyde.
-Click here
+Click here to read the Investigative Unit's story on FEMA trailers and formaldehyde.

-to read how FEMA's own documents tell the story.
+Click here to read how FEMA's own documents tell the story.